A time for glory

-Remember Barlow swooping it home, Williams leaping high, Henry smashing that volley.
-Remember the first time you clanked through the turnstiles, ambled up the stairs with your Dad, and saw the verdant green turf unfurl before you.
+Remember Barlow sweeping it home, Williams leaping high, Henry smashing that volley.
+Remember the first time you clanked through the turnstiles, ambled up the stairs with your dad and saw the verdant green turf unfurl before you.
 Remember that moment Tranmere first entered your blood, grabbed at your core and dominated your thoughts.

 Remember opening a Tranmere kit at Christmas.
 Remember pretending to score in front of the Kop when playing with your mates.
 Remember your first autograph, your first awayday, your first season ticket.

-Summon those memories, harness those feelings, channel that desire into one more push.
+Summon those memories, harness those feelings, and channel that desire into one more push.

 In their 133-year history, so rich and extensive, Tranmere Rovers have played close to 5,000 matches.
 That total includes relegation deciders and Wembley finals, promotion clinchers and marquee cup ties.
 But a very convincing argument could be made that these playoff games are the most important we’ve ever faced.